blog and podcasts

 In today’s podcast episode, I reposted my interview with Yael Trusch, where you can access here –

 In this episode, Yael interviews me and asked me some of the most frequently asked questions about Intuitive Eating.
-This was also a great week to post this episode because I am balancing so much with my kids being home and not having help.
-I often quote Jessica Setnick – who is a eating disorder expert – who says “the way we take care of ourselves, is how we model for our clients.”
+This episode was relatable as I am home with my children and without much help.
+I often quote Jessica Setnick – who is an eating disorder expert.
+She says, “the way we take care of ourselves, is how we model for our clients.”
+It’s true.
 I love putting out an episode a week, but it can be challenging when my kids are around.
 This is the best of both worlds.

 Limited Time offres